RackPing/api_client_samples/Docker/README.md

 ```
 # add your RackPing API credentials to the Docker environment configuration file:
 vi env.list
-# don't forget the dot at the end:
+# now build the Docker container.
+Don't forget the dot at the end:
 sudo docker build -t rackping_api:latest .
 docker images
 ```